-A strong business plan InDesign template incorporates imagery in a strategic and communicative way.
+A strong business plan InDesign template incorporates imagery.
+But it does so in a strategic and communicative way.
 Strong image choices do more than just "look good".
 They should also support your narrative—both on the individual page and the entire proposal itself.

 For example, do you plan to introduce your team in your business proposal?
 This can be a great way to further connect with your target audience: let them know who you and your team are!
 Let them get to know you.
 Putting a face to the names is even more humanizing.